ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 ## Business Problem

-ShopBoys, like many e-commerce businesses, invests heavily in driving traffic to its website.
+ShopBoys (SB), like many e-commerce businesses, invests heavily in driving traffic to its website.
 However, converting that traffic into sales is a significant challenge.
 The Marketing team, was finding that broad marketing campaigns resulted in low conversion rates and wasted budget.
 Simultaneously, the Product team was seeking ways to dynamically enhance the user experience for those showing clear signs of purchase intent.
 Without a clear signal of *when* a user session was hot, opportunities were being missed.

 The core problem was the inability to move beyond reacting to purchases *after* they happened, towards **proactively identifying and influencing sessions *likely* to result in a purchase.** This project was initiated to provide that crucial predictive capability.

 ## Project Goal & Research Question

-The overarching goal was to build and validate a machine learning model capable of accurately predicting purchase intent for individual user sessions on the ShopBoys website.
+The overarching goal was to build and validate a machine learning model capable of accurately predicting purchase intent for individual user sessions on the SB website.

 The guiding question was:

-> How can we leverage patterns in online shopper behavior and technical session attributes to predict purchase intention, thereby enabling ShopBoys to maximize sales opportunities?
+> How can we leverage patterns in online shopper behavior and technical session attributes to predict purchase intention, thereby enabling SB to maximize sales opportunities?

 ## Dataset

-The analysis was performed on the [Online Shoppers Purchasing Intention Dataset](https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset), from the UCI Machine Learning Repository mirroring ShopBoys' web session data structure.
+The analysis was performed on the [Online Shoppers Purchasing Intention Dataset](https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset), from the UCI Machine Learning Repository mirroring a typical web session data structure for an online shopping company.
 It comprises 12,330 sessions with features related to user navigation (page views, durations), engagement metrics (`BounceRates`, `ExitRates`, `PageValues`), technical details (`OperatingSystems`, `Browser`, `TrafficType`), and temporal information (`Month`, `Weekend`, `SpecialDay`, `VisitorType`).
 The target variable is `Revenue` (True/False).
 A key characteristic of the dataset, reflecting real-world e-commerce data, is the **significant class imbalance** (only a small percentage of sessions result in revenue).

 ## Methodology